Sameer20200/AzureDataEngineering/README.md

 # AzureDataEngineering
-Creating the projects to develop real world solutions
+Creating the project to develop real world solutions